 Meetings – The Linchpin of Organizational Health

-Recently, someone asked me how I know whether a client is really going to be successful in achieving organizational health.
+Recently, someone asked me how I know whether a client will succeed in achieving organizational health.

 It is a great question.

-While there are several factors involved in making such a prediction, I’m convinced that one single indicator demonstrates that a client really “gets it,” that they are likely to experience the kind of transformation that only organizational health can bring about.
-Though that indicator isn’t directly related to teamwork, clarity, communication or systems, it connects all of these disciplines in a way that nothing else can.
+While several factors are involved in making such a prediction, I’m convinced that one indicator demonstrates that a client really “gets it” and is likely to experience the transformation that only organizational health can bring about.
+Though that indicator isn’t directly related to teamwork, Clarity, communication or systems, it connects all these disciplines in a way that nothing else can.

 What I’m talking about are meetings.